anykey111/xeh/README.md

 ```
     # single line comment
-    # must be separated with whitespace
+    # whitespace or end of line should follow after sharp char
-    #this-is-not-a-comment
+    #this is not a comment
 ```

 ## Literals